jeremyheiler/joy/README.md

 ## Building

-The only external dependency is the [Boehm-Demers-Weiser][bdw] garbage collector.

-The latest development version of BDW, 7.5.0, includes better support for detecting `__alloc_size__` when using `clang`.
-Fortunately, this is easy to install with `brew` if you're on OS X. If you'd rather install it yourself, or you're not on OS X and it isn't available with your package manager, clone the [repository][bdw-git], and follow their build instructions.
-Then update the `Makefile` to locate your build of BDW.
-(Hopefully this can be handled better in the future.)
+There are no required external dependencies.
+To build the interpreter with a basic garbage collector, run `make`, or `make debug` for a debug build.

+### BDW GC

+Optionally, to build the interpreter with the [Boehm-Demers-Weiser][bdw] garbage collector, first install the library with your package manager, or fetch the [source][bdw-git] and build it yourself.

+#### Mac OS X

+It is important to install the latest development version of BDW on OS
+X. The latest development version, currently 7.5.0, includes proper support for detecting `__alloc_size__` when compiling with `clang`.

 ```
 brew install bdw-gc --HEAD
-make
 ```

-To build without a garbage collector, run:
+#### Debian

 ```
-make nogc
+apt-get install libgc-dev
 ```

-Debug builds can be made with the `debug` or `nogcdebug` targets.
+Note: `Makefile` needs to be updated to have generic include paths.

 ## Running